CarltonLeatch/tteamsearcher/client/helloworld/README.md

 ### Editor Integration

 If you use [Visual Studio Code](https://code.visualstudio.com), there is a [Jest extension](https://github.com/orta/vscode-jest) which works with Create React App out of the box.
-This provides a lot of IDE-like features while using a text editor: showing the status of a test run with potential fail messages inline, starting and stopping the watcher automatically, and offering one-click snapshot updates.
+This provides a lot of IDE-like features while using a text editor: showing the status of a test run with potential fail comments inline, starting and stopping the watcher automatically, and offering one-click snapshot updates.

 ![VS Code Jest Preview](https://cloud.githubusercontent.com/assets/49038/20795349/a032308a-b7c8-11e6-9b34-7eeac781003f.png)